GoGoDuck912/Self-Correction-Human-Parsing/README.md

 ![lip-visualization](./img/lip-visualization.jpg)

-At this time, we provided the pretrained models on three popular human parsing datasets that achieve the state-of-the-art performance.
+At this time, we provid the pretrained models on three popular human parsing datasets that achieve the state-of-the-art performance.
 We hope our work could serve as a basic human parsing representation extracter and faciliate your own tasks.

 ## ToDO List